Wilderspool Stadium: History

 In April, 1953, Wilderspool staged its first international, a match between Wales and Other Nationalities.

 In 1958, the popular side terracing became fully covered and soon after the Fletcher Street End was given a roof.

 In 1965, floodlights were installed at Wilderspool.

 A stand was completely destroyed by arson in 1982.
 The Brian Bevan stand was built in 1983 to replace the one lost to arson.

 During the 1994 Kangaroo tour, Australia defeated Warrington 24-0 at Wilderspool before a crowd of 11,244 in the Kangaroos' last game at the ground.
-The record Kangaroo Tour attendance at the stadium was on the 1948-9 tour when 26,879 saw Warrington defeat the Kangaroos 16-7.

 Warrington RLFC left Wilderspool for the Halliwell Jones Stadium in 2003.
 The final game was played in September 2003 with Warrington beating Wakefield 52–12.

 The stadium was finally demolished between August and October 2014.
 A plan for 160 houses on the site was submitted in 2019, more than 16 years after the final game at Wilderspool.

 The scoreboard from Wilderspool was restored and placed in Warrington's Victoria Park in 2017.